hapax/hapax.github.io/assets/chandra.md

 date:  2020-03-23
 ---

-**March 23, 2020.** *If you throw too many electrons into a box, they collapse under their own weight to form a black hole.
-The maximum size of this box is called the Chandrasekhar limit.
-We will hack our way to an order-of-magnitude estimate of this limit, and comment on the implications for astrophysics.*
+**March 23, 2020.** *If you throw too many electrons into a box, it collapses under its own weight to form a black hole.
+But how many is too many?
+We will hack our way towards an order-of-magnitude estimate, and comment on the implications for astrophysics.*

 ### Contents